encarbassot/keyboard/playground/deco-mux/README.md

  - **VCC & GND** -> 🙃

 A decoder has **n** inputs and **2<sup>n</sup>** outputs
-And what it does its to triger only the output that matches the input binary convination
+And what it does it's to trigger only the output that matches the input binary combination

-for the **74HC238** that i'm using on the project the output table is the next:
+for the **74HC238** that I'm using on the project, the output table is the next:

 | A | B | C || Y0 | Y1 | Y2 | Y3 | Y4 | Y5 | Y6 | Y7 |
 |---|---|---|-|----|----|----|----|----|----|----|----|